mipear/dwragored/README.md

 ### Add location

-Once sers have clicked the "Add Location" button, the user is taken to its form.
+Once users have clicked the "Add Location" button, the user is taken to its form.
 Users will type the name of their desired location before clicking to add it.

 Desktop: